 Any student dropped for excessive absences will receive either an "F" or a "W" depending upon the faculty member's discretion.
 Attendance policy information may also be found in the Student Handbook and Information concerning SRSU Online Distance Education guidelines.
 Attendance policy information may also be found in the Student Handbook and Information concerning SRSU Online Distance Education guidelines.
-Attendance policy information guidelines.
+Student Handbook and Information concerning SRSU Online Distance Education guidelines.